Do You Need A Special License to Drive an RV

 Class C Weight Range: 10,000-12,000 pounds

-Let’s look at state requirements and what restrictions there are for driving a larger RV.
+Let’s look at state requirements and restrictions for driving a larger RV.

 California: Class B license required over 26,000 lb or over 40 feet; Class A license required for towing over 10,000 lbs